kaiwalyakoparkar/quora-for-college/README.md

 An ideal request will look like `http://localhost:8080/api/v1/questions/61dd4b66875fa2ba15492c65`

-And ideal respons will look like
+And ideal response will look like
 ```json
 {
     "status": "Success",